tiagodavi70/VizGen/chart-generation-service/README.md

 * Steps
   * Install NodeJS, make sure _node_ and _npm_ are on PATH
-  * Install dependecies, running the below command on this directory (./Web-Gen-Viz/chart-generation-service)
+  * Install dependencies, running the below command on this directory (./Web-Gen-Viz/chart-generation-service)
   ``` bash
   npm install
   ```